ANDREAS KLEIN

 The Minetti Quartett is a winner of many international chamber music competitions such as the Schubert and Haydn Competitions and was awarded Austria's Grosser Gradus ad Parnassum Prize, a start-up grant of the Austrian federal ministry and the Karajan Grant.

-Johannes Meissl and the musicians of the Alban Berg Quartett were the Minetti Quartett's teachers at the Music University in Vienna.
-They also gained crucial artistic input from Ferenc Rados, Alfred Brendel and members of the Artemis Quartett, Amadeus Quartet and the Hagen Quartett by participating at European Chamber Music Academy (ECMA) courses.
+Johannes Meissl and the musicians of the Alban Berg Quartet were the Minetti Quartet's teachers at the Music University in Vienna.
+They also gained crucial artistic input from Ferenc Rados, Alfred Brendel and members of the Artemis, Amadeus and the Hagen Quartets by participating at European Chamber Music Academy (ECMA) courses.

 The Austrian National Bank has placed two violins by G. B. Guadagnini (Mantegazza of 1774 and ex Meinel of 1770-1775) and a cello by G. Tononi (Bologna, 1681) on loan to the quartet..